{{ summaryStatus }}

 Interpreting Results:

-• JSON records the normalized tank, appliance, reserve, cost, and runtime fields for service notes or trip planning.
+• JSON keeps the normalized tank, appliance, reserve, cost, runtime, vapor screen, and chart data for notes or downstream planning.

 Technical Details: